lap98/RL-Drone-Stabilization/README.md

 8. Run AirSim-1.7.0-windows/Unreal/Environments/Blocks/update_from_git.bat

+9. Add settings.json inside airsim folder (settings.json is a file containing all the quadricopter settings)

-9. Open .sln with Visual Studio 2022 (or 2019 if the only installed), as suggested in this [link](https://docs.microsoft.com/it-it/visualstudio/ide/how-to-set-multiple-startup-projects?view=vs-2022) set Blocks as default Project, DebugGame Editor & Win64.
+10. Open .sln with Visual Studio 2022 (or 2019 if the only installed), as suggested in this [link](https://docs.microsoft.com/it-it/visualstudio/ide/how-to-set-multiple-startup-projects?view=vs-2022) set Blocks as default Project, DebugGame Editor & Win64.
 Finally press F5

-10. Once Unreal is open with the project, click "Play" and use the keyboard to move the drone.
+11. Once Unreal is open with the project, click "Play" and use the keyboard to move the drone.

 ## Python Interface with AirSim